In Spanish we use verbal structures (also known as verbal periphrasis) which are formed by:

 The little girl is about to cry.

-- Llevar + participle (to have done [something])
+- Llevar + past participle (to have done [something])

 Lleva leídas 38 páginas.